JeNeSuisPasDave/docker-recipes/howto/windows-git-and-powershell.md

 ## Installing Git

+On modern Windows systems, the best way to get Git is to use the installers produced by the _[Git for Windows project][gfw-home]_.

 Download the install kit from [https://git-for-windows.github.io/][gfw-home].
 This will download the installer for the latest release, and that will install 64-bit software.
 If you want 32-bit software, or a specific git-for-windows version, then visit the [release section][gfw-releases] of the [git-for-windows project][gfw-project]: [https://github.com/git-for-windows/git/releases][gfw-releases].

 [gfw-home]: https://git-for-windows.github.io/